 Astley Clarke is a British luxury jewellery brand that specialises in fine & demi-fine jewellery.
 I don’t believe we’ve spotted her wearing any other Astley Clarke jewellery to date.

 I can’t tell you exactly which pair of shoes Kate is wearing, as I’ve only seen this one picture and it’s not enough to say confidently!
 I’m willing to bet they’re her Rupert Sanderson Malory pumps in navy suede.

 Kate’s worn the blue heels many many times—she debuted them in 2016.
 They’re still available to buy on the designer’s website.
 (She also owns them in nude.)

-Kate finished the look with her mystery blue croc print belt, pictured below on another occasion.
+Kate finished the look with her mystery blue croc print belt.